huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 6.
 When you have finished, click **Save**.

-#### How to display multiple Geolocation properties on one combined map within the same template
+### How to display multiple geolocation properties on one combined map within the same template

 Step 1: Navigate to the **Settings** area and click on **Templates**.
 Locate the template to which you want to add Geolocation properties and click **Edit**.